nezrok/idealists/README-DEVELOPERS.md

 If the next callback is receives an error it will be reported to the console, and application initialisation will halt.

-# Running the App
+## Running the App

 To run the application, execute the following in your project's main folder:

-        node web
+        node keystone

 Keystone will automatically apply all updates in the `updates` (if the option `auto update` is set to `true` in `keystone.js`) and then start a web server on the default port 3000.

-To see the application running, point your browser at <host>:3000.
+To see the application running, point your browser at host:3000.
-To sign in to the Admin UI, go to <host>:3000/keystone.
+To sign in to the Admin UI, go to host:3000/keystone.

+##i18n

+We use [i18n-node](https://github.com/mashpie/i18n-node) as translation module.
+To install the module, `npm install i18n --save` was typed.
+To configure,

+        i18n.configure({
+            locales:['en', 'de'],
+            defaultLocale: 'de',
+            queryParameter: 'lang',
+            directory: __dirname + '/locales'
+        });

+was added to `keystone.js` and the directory `/locales` with relevant files inside were created.
+Furthermore,

+        keystone.pre('routes', i18n.init);

+was added to `routes/index.js`.